The Tissue Viability Service is a nurse-led specialist support and advisory service.

 Care home referrals: Care Home Tissue Viability Referral Form

-Upon the receipt of the referral, and in discussion with your main health care professional, we undertake a specialist nursing assessment.
+Upon the receipt of the referral, and in discussion with your main health care professional, the Servic will undertake a specialist nursing assessment.

-In many cases we can offer them specialist advice and management plan to your nurse over the phone, or via email, without face-to-face consultation.
+In many cases, they can offer specialist advice and management plan to health care staff over the phone, or via email, without the need for face-to-face consultation.

-We are based at Falkirk Community Hospital, but our service can be provided to patients in their own homes, community hospitals, GP surgeries, care homes or prisons throughout Forth Valley.
+The Service is based at Falkirk Community Hospital, but can provide advice and support to patients in their own homes, community hospitals, GP Practices, care homes or prisons throughout Forth Valley.

 Contact Us